jonnybergdahl/Python-growcube-client/README.md

 pip install growcube-client
 ```

+## Documentation

+The full library documentation can be [found here](https://jonnybergdahl.github.io/growcube-client/).

 ## Getting started

 The `src/growcube_sample.py` file shows how to use the library.
 It defines a callback function where the GrowcubeClient